ahmedrachid/COVID19-Forecasting/README.md

 # COVID19-Forecasting
-Visualising and Simulating COVID-19 cases using statistical models

-COVID-19 is affecting us to a great extent.
+Visualising and Simulating COVID-19 cases using statistical models COVID-19 is affecting us to a great extent.
 This project uses Johns Hopkins COVID-19 dataset for visualizing the impact of the viurs in the world and also predicting the cases for the next days.

+## Visualisation

-Dash Plotly framework is used for visualising actual/predicted cases for different countries.
+Dash Plotly framework is used for visualising real / predicted cases for different countries.

 ##
-## Usage

 ## Data Sources

 The dataset used is available in: